coffeebank/coffee-cogs/README.md

 ## Contact

-Let me know of broken things or suggestions in [the Issues tab](issues).
+Let me know of broken things or suggestions in the Issues tab!

 ## Credits